 I would like to thank Anna Garcia, principal water resources hydrogeologist at the Mojave Water Agency for sharing her extensive research archive on Kokoweef.
 Special thanks goes out to Ralph Lewis and Bob Reynolds for providing their insights and personal stories related to this fascinating legend.

-Not so farfetched as Devils Hole is affected by semidiurnal tidal movements.
+This is not so far-fetched as Devils Hole is confirmed to be affected by semidiurnal tidal movements.

 Technically, the cave described in the story would need to be northwest of Nipton to be positioned geographically on the western shore of Ivanpah Dry Lake.

 The two known notarized affidavits state that it took Dorr and his engineer four days to explore the cave system.